 Thus, in this was you’ll get the Container ID.

 How to get the Facebook Pixel ID?

 To use this module, you first need to create a Facebook Pixel in your Facebook Business Manager.
 For this, click on the link – https://www.facebook.com/ads/manager/pixel

-After login, you are navigated to the Facebook Event Manager account of your Facebook.
+After login, you get navigated to the Facebook Event Manager account of your Facebook.

-Here, after clicking on “Get started”, you will get a pop when you will click on the Create button.
+Here, after clicking on “Add”, you will get a pop when you will click on the Create button.

 After clicking on the Create button you will get a success message as per the below image.

-After this, you will find the Facebook Pixel ID.
+After this, you will get the Facebook Pixel ID.